contemplator/hexschool-f2e/libs/util/README.md

-# tdx-service
+# util

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test tdx-service` to execute the unit tests.
+Run `nx test util` to execute the unit tests.